vbachele/Inception/README.md

 # Inception
 This project aims to broaden your knowledge of system administration by using Docker.
-You will virtualize several Docker images, creating them in your new personal virtual machine
+You will virtualize several Docker images, creating them in your new personal virtual machine.
+In this read.me you will have an inception tutorial to know how the project works.

 **Important things about the project**
 Don't try to do all the containers (Nginx, wordpress and mariaDB) at the same time.
 You will be lost and you will not understand properly how it works.
 Do step by step.
 Begin with Nginx then wordpress and finish with MariaDB.
 You want to try if each container works in general?
 No worries, you will be able to do it by importing images for wordpress and mariaDB from the hub. (if you read this for the first time, I invite you to begin to read this beautiful READ.ME and put a star on it!
 It helps!)
+- The 2 github who helped me a lot for the project : [llescure](https://github.com/llescure/42_Inception) and [malatini](https://github.com/42cursus/inception)

 # SUMMARY